 2. 1860-65: Manet throws down the gauntlet

-Monet has better luck: his two seascapes receive positive reviews and Manet is irked because he thinks Monet is trading off his name.
+Monet has better luck: his two seascapes receive positive reviews and Manet was irked because he thought that Monet was trading off his name.

 3. 1865-71: Mixed results at the Salon and War

 1866: Monet's work, Woman in the Green Dress, is accepted by the Salon's jury and receives positive reviews.
 Manet, still reeling from the previous year's criticisms, does not submit.

 1867: Monet's work, Women in the Garden (pictured), is rejected by the Salon's jury.
 Monet first floats the idea of the impressionists exhibiting together, but the plan is taken no further due to a lack of funds.